I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pcivirt/ni-pcivirt-ioctl-sriov-mitigated-range-update.md

 <a href="buses.ioctl_sriov_query_mitigated_ranges">IOCTL_SRIOV_QUERY_MITIGATED_RANGES</a> requests.
 The stack may additionally  call any
 user mode device simulation for additional ranges to mitigate.
 The <b>IOCTL_SRIOV_MITIGATED_RANGE_UPDATE</b> request is sent for each active virtual function.</p>

-<p>This IOCTL request is sent by the virtualization stack to the  PCI Express SR-IOV Physical Function (PF) driver that exposes GUID_DEVINTERFACE_VIRTUALIZABLE_DEVICE.</p>

-<p>The stack uses an I/O MMU to differentiate traffic coming from the various interfaces that the device exposes, enforcing policy about which regions of memory a device can access and which interrupts it can generate.
-When that range of memory is updated, the stack sends this request.</p>

-<p>The physical function (PF driver) keeps the <b>IOCTL_SRIOV_MITIGATED_RANGE_UPDATE</b> request in its queue until the request is either cancelled by the virtualization stack or the PF driver
-wants to send a request to the virtual function (VF) driver to update to the mitigation ranges for a particular VF.
-When the VF completes the request, the PF completes the <b>IOCTL_SRIOV_MITIGATED_RANGE_UPDATE</b> request.
-Upon completion, the virtualization stack reinitializes the mitigation maps by sending <a href="buses.ioctl_sriov_query_mitigated_range_count">IOCTL_SRIOV_QUERY_MITIGATED_RANGE_COUNT</a> and
-<a href="buses.ioctl_sriov_query_mitigated_ranges">IOCTL_SRIOV_QUERY_MITIGATED_RANGES</a> requests.
-The stack may additionally  call any
-user mode device simulation for additional ranges to mitigate.
-The <b>IOCTL_SRIOV_MITIGATED_RANGE_UPDATE</b> request is sent for each active virtual function.</p>

-<p>This IOCTL request is sent by the virtualization stack to the  PCI Express SR-IOV Physical Function (PF) driver that exposes GUID_DEVINTERFACE_VIRTUALIZABLE_DEVICE.</p>

-<p>The stack uses an I/O MMU to differentiate traffic coming from the various interfaces that the device exposes, enforcing policy about which regions of memory a device can access and which interrupts it can generate.
-When that range of memory is updated, the stack sends this request.</p>

-<p>The physical function (PF driver) keeps the <b>IOCTL_SRIOV_MITIGATED_RANGE_UPDATE</b> request in its queue until the request is either cancelled by the virtualization stack or the PF driver
-wants to send a request to the virtual function (VF) driver to update to the mitigation ranges for a particular VF.
-When the VF completes the request, the PF completes the <b>IOCTL_SRIOV_MITIGATED_RANGE_UPDATE</b> request.
-Upon completion, the virtualization stack reinitializes the mitigation maps by sending <a href="buses.ioctl_sriov_query_mitigated_range_count">IOCTL_SRIOV_QUERY_MITIGATED_RANGE_COUNT</a> and
-<a href="buses.ioctl_sriov_query_mitigated_ranges">IOCTL_SRIOV_QUERY_MITIGATED_RANGES</a> requests.
-The stack may additionally  call any
-user mode device simulation for additional ranges to mitigate.
-The <b>IOCTL_SRIOV_MITIGATED_RANGE_UPDATE</b> request is sent for each active virtual function.</p>

-<p>This IOCTL request is sent by the virtualization stack to the  PCI Express SR-IOV Physical Function (PF) driver that exposes GUID_DEVINTERFACE_VIRTUALIZABLE_DEVICE.</p>

-<p>The stack uses an I/O MMU to differentiate traffic coming from the various interfaces that the device exposes, enforcing policy about which regions of memory a device can access and which interrupts it can generate.
-When that range of memory is updated, the stack sends this request.</p>

-<p>The physical function (PF driver) keeps the <b>IOCTL_SRIOV_MITIGATED_RANGE_UPDATE</b> request in its queue until the request is either cancelled by the virtualization stack or the PF driver
-wants to send a request to the virtual function (VF) driver to update to the mitigation ranges for a particular VF.
-When the VF completes the request, the PF completes the <b>IOCTL_SRIOV_MITIGATED_RANGE_UPDATE</b> request.
-Upon completion, the virtualization stack reinitializes the mitigation maps by sending <a href="buses.ioctl_sriov_query_mitigated_range_count">IOCTL_SRIOV_QUERY_MITIGATED_RANGE_COUNT</a> and
-<a href="buses.ioctl_sriov_query_mitigated_ranges">IOCTL_SRIOV_QUERY_MITIGATED_RANGES</a> requests.
-The stack may additionally  call any
-user mode device simulation for additional ranges to mitigate.
-The <b>IOCTL_SRIOV_MITIGATED_RANGE_UPDATE</b> request is sent for each active virtual function.</p>

 ## -requirements
 <table>
 <tr>